aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/types-of-mail-merge-operation/nested-mail-merge-with-regions/_index.md

 Implement the [IMailMergeDataSource](https://apireference.aspose.com/words/net/aspose.words.mailmerging/imailmergedatasource) interface to create relationships in the parent-child structure of your custom data source.
 Use the [GetChildDataSource](https://apireference.aspose.com/words/net/aspose.words.mailmerging/imailmergedatasource/methods/getchilddatasource) method to return the relevant child data of a current parent record.

-The following example shows how to create data relations using **GetChildDataSource**:
+The following example demonstrates how to create data relations using **GetChildDataSource**:

 **.NET**
 {{< highlight csharp >}}